Alba Menéndez Pereda

 Areas of Interest

-Inca Empire, Andes, landscape studies, environmental humanities, built environment, past sensory experiences, sound studies, performances, Indigenous ways of knowing, spatial history, construction of history, colonialism in the Americas, cross-cultural exchanges
+Inca Empire, Andes, Indigenous archaeology, landscape studies, environmental humanities, built environment, architecture, reuse, ecology, materiality, ritual practices, sacredness, performance, sensory experiences, sound, colonialism in the Americas, transatlantic exchanges

 Profile